-The chart in the next page identifies IPCG Code recommendations and individually mentions those that have been adopted by REN and those that have not.
+The chart below identifies IPCG Code recommendations and individually mentions those that have been adopted by REN and those that have not.
 It also indicates the chapters in this report where a more detailed description of measures taken for their adoption may be found with the aim of complying with the said recommendations.